CodeChain-io/codechain/spec/JSON-RPC.md

 [Back to **List of methods**](#list-of-methods)

 ## commitHash
-Gets the commit hash of the repository upon which the CodeChain executable was built
+Gets the commit hash of the repository upon which the CodeChain executable was built.

+### Params
+No parameters

+### Returns
+`string` - the commit hash

 ### Request Example
 ```